cuihantao/cuihantao.github.io/_pages/about.md

 following his M.S.
 (2013) and B.S.
 (2011) in the same field from Southeast
 University, China.
-He was the Chief Technologist of the [CURENT](https://curent.utk.edu) Large-Scale Testbed (LTB), a winner of the 2020 R&D 100 Awards, and is the author of [ANDES](https://github.com/curent/andes) for power systems modeling and analysis.
+He was the Chief Technologist of the [CURENT](https://curent.utk.edu) Large-Scale Testbed (LTB), a winner of the 2020 R&D 100 Awards, the author of [ANDES](https://github.com/curent/andes) for power systems modeling and analysis, and an NSF CAREER Award recipient.

 Hantao Cui currently serves as the Vice Chair of the [IEEE PES Computer and Analytical Methods Subcommittee (CAMS)](https://cmte.ieee.org/pes-cams/).
 He has